Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 If IHS is Not Paid at All

 The application cannot be processed.
-UKVI will normally issue a payment request with a 14-day calendar deadline.
-Miss it, and the application is refused (entry clearance) or becomes invalid (in-country).
+UKVI will normally issue a payment request with a short deadline.
+Miss it, and the application can be refused or treated as invalid.

 If IHS is Underpaid

-Same mechanics.
-UKVI issues a top-up request with a 14-day calendar deadline.
-Only one opportunity to correct is given unless there are genuine, compelling, or compassionate circumstances.
+UKVI normally issues a top-up request with a 14-calendar-day deadline.
 Miss the deadline, and you are in the same position as someone who never paid.

 If IHS is Overpaid

-The application is not affected.
-It proceeds normally, and the overpayment is automatically refunded after the decision, calculated in 6-month blocks, to the original payment card.
+The application is not normally affected.
+It proceeds, and the overpayment should be refunded after the decision where the refund rules apply.

 The Section 3C Trap for Sponsored Workers